 This hearty lentil soup with spinach and sausage recipe includes baby carrots, fire-roasted diced tomatoes, Italian sausage, and spinach.
-As lentils are rich-tasting and hold in shape very well when cooked, this soup is no doubt a perfect choice for a sumptuous weekend dinner.
+As lentils are rich in taste and hold their shape well when cooked, this soup is no doubt a perfect choice for a sumptuous weekend dinner.

 What Is a Lentil?

-Lentil is a member of the legume family and belongs to the same group as beans and peas.
-Its lenticular seeds grow in pods— usually, there are two seeds per seed.
+Lentils are a member of the legume family and belong to the same group as beans and peas.
+Their lenticular seeds grow in pods (usually two seeds per pod).

 Lentils originated in Asia and North Africa, and are now mainly produced in Canada and India.
-To date, it is a common pantry and also one of the oldest and cultivated legumes in the world.
+To date, they are a common pantry item and also one of the oldest cultivated legumes in the world.

 Lentils are known for their delicate and earthy taste, making them the first choice for various dishes.
-It’s budget-friendly, cooks quickly, and requires no soaking— you can easily mix lentils into any curries, soups, stews, or sauces.
+They’re budget-friendly, cook quickly, and require no soaking— you can easily mix lentils into curries, soups, stews, or sauces.

 Is Lentil Soup Healthy?